modelsconf2018/modelsconf2018.github.io/calls/doctoral-symposium/index.md

 <div class="row">
  <div class="col-md-8" markdown="1">

-# Call for Doctoral Symposium
+# Call for Doctoral Symposium Contributions

 The goal of the MODELS 2018 Doctoral Symposium is to provide an international forum for doctoral students to interact with their fellow students and faculty mentors working in the area of model-driven engineering.
 The symposium supports students by providing independent and constructive feedback about their already completed and, more importantly, planned research work.
 The Symposium will be attended by prominent experts in the field of model-driven engineering, who will actively participate in critical and constructive discussions.